raul23/dev-jobs-insights/README.md

 <p align="center"><img src="https://bit.ly/2OvqmLG"/></p>
 <p align="center"></p>

+The next table shows stats about the data used for generating the world map:

 ## Map of the distribution of job posts in the USA
 <p align="center"><img src="https://bit.ly/2yeqN2W"/></p>
 <p align="center"></p>

+The next table shows stats about the data used for generating the USA map:

 ## Top 20 most popular industries and technologies
 <p align="center"><img src="https://bit.ly/2P87UG2"/></p>
 <p align="center"></p>

+The next table shows stats about the data used for generating the previous bar chart **"Top 20 most popular industries"**:

 <br/>
 <br/>